 How to Automate Docker Builds and Auto Deploy

-The more time I spend with Docker the more ideas and problems I can solve with Docker.
-Using Docker in combination with other services expands the possabilites even further such as Tutum.
+The more time I spend with Docker the more ideas and problems I can solve with Docker Tutum.

-This article describes how to create an Automated Docker Build that auto deploys Docker containers in combination with these services GitHub -> Docker Hub -> Tutum.
-I've come across several articles that describe one portion of this process but I've yet found something that covers the entire end-to-end Docker deployment.
-So why not type it out.
+This article describes how to create an Automated Docker Build that GitHub -> Docker Hub -> Tutum.
+I've come across several articles that describe one portion of this process, but I've yet to find something that covers the entire end-to-end Docker deployment.
+So why not type it out?

 Create a Hello World Fork

-Let's start by forking my GitHub Repo from Docker-Hello-World oringally from TutumCloud.
-I cleaned up the Repo a little so it is easier to navigate and edit.
+Let's start by forking my GitHub Repo from Docker-Hello-World have forked the repo, from TutumCloud.
+I cleaned up the Repo a little, so it is easier to navigate and edit.
 Once you Forked the repo click on the Settings icon on the right side of your newly created Repo.

 Repo Settings

-On the left side of the settings screen click Webhooks & Services.
-Click add service and find the Docker service.
+On the left side of the settings screen,, click Webhooks & Services.
+Then click add service and find the Docker service.

 Docker Services